brianpos/UploadFIG/README.md

 ## Change history

+### 4 April 2024
+* Minor bug fix for null reference exception when scanning canonicals in some ValueSets

 ### 23 February 2024
 * Add support for generating snapshots in StructureDefinitions
     * `-gs` to generate any missing snapshots